-Professor Patricia A. Wilson has been a member of the Baylor Law faculty since 1993.
-Her teaching responsibilities include Employment Discrimination, Employment Relations, Labor Law, and Family Law.
+Patricia A. Wilson was named associate dean of Baylor Law in 2021 and has been a member of the Baylor Law faculty since 1993.
+During that time, she has taught courses on Employment Discrimination, Employment Relations, Labor Law, Family Law, and Property.
 She taught the first year Property course for 12 years, and she has also taught courses on Antitrust, Intellectual Property, Consumer Protection, and Legal Writing.
-Professor Wilson serves as the Minority Law Student Advisor.
+Dean Wilson also serves as a Minority Law Student Advisor.
 She is currently taking a hiatus from serving as the Faculty Advisor to Baylor Law's Client Counseling Team given her duties as a member of the ABA Law Student Division Competitions Committee, which include writing the problems used in the Regional and National Client Counseling Competitions.

 In the classroom, students benefit both from Dean Wilson's professional and personal experience, where she supplements textbook cases with real-life examples.
 Before joining the Baylor Law Faculty, she practiced law for seven years, including four years with American Airlines, Inc. There, she litigated matters worth millions of dollars, negotiated and drafted contracts for topics as diverse as software licensing and health care plan administration, and handled matters involving airline regulation and employment discrimination.

 Family Law is of particular importance to Dean Wilson.
 In addition to raising two children of their own, she and her husband, Michael Jones, have fostered more than twenty children over the past two decades and adopted two children in the process.
 This immersion in the foster care system has given Wilson has a clearer understanding than most of the complexities of family law.
 Easy black-and-white answers give way to multiple shades of grey when it comes to dealing with families and children.
 It is Dean Wilson's goal to train her students to become fair, ethical advocates in the face of such complicated, life-altering issues.